SoundCloud for Developers

 API

-For a list of available endpoints, check the API Reference.
+For available endpoints, see the API Reference.

 SC.put('/me', {